ibm-cloud-docs/FileStorage/configure-backup-cpanel.md

 # Configuring {{site.data.keyword.filestorage_short}} for backup with cPanel
 {: #cPanelBackups}

-You can use these instructions to configure your backups to be stored in {{site.data.keyword.filestorage_full}} by cPanel.
-The assumption is that root or sudo SSH and full WebHost Manager (WHM) access are available.
+Configure cPanel to store backups in {{site.data.keyword.filestorage_full}} with root or sudo SSH and full WebHost Manager access.
 {: shortdesc}

 While you can store a backup directly to a remote file system, cPanel and WHM do **not** support this configuration.
 For more information, see the [cPanel documentation for backup](https://docs.cpanel.net/knowledge-base/backup/how-to-run-backups-on-locally-mounted-remote-file-systems/){: external}.